PacificCommunity/ofps-sam-applauncher/README.md

 Feel free to change the value for other apps.

-**``launche``r**
+**``launcher``**

-This binary is the pre-compiled launcher, it will seek the ``config.ini file``, load it to learn the value of the command and then attempt to run the command from the current directory where it is located.
+This binary finle is the pre-compiled launcher, it will seek the ``config.ini file``, load it to learn the value of the command and then attempt to run the command from the current directory where it is located.
 The program exits when the command ends (usually when the browser window is closed).

 ### Test